maxhoffmann/old-maximilianhoffmann.com/article/placeholder-selectors/_placeholder-selectors.md

 	background-color: red;
 }</code></pre>

-Using our tile classes in HTML could look like this:
+The corresponding markup could look like this:

 <pre class="language-markup"><code>&lt;div class=&quot;tile tile-blue&quot;&gt;&lt;/div&gt;
 &lt;div class=&quot;tile tile-red&quot;&gt;&lt;/div&gt;</code></pre>

 ### Without Placeholder Selectors

-We now have two classes in our HTML one for basic tile styles and one for color.
+We’ve added two classes to the tile element: one for basic tile styles and one for the color.
 To reduce the number of classes we could simply extend `.tile` and remove it from our HTML.

 <pre class="language-css"><code>.tile {
 	width: 200px;